Whitaker Center for STEM Education at Florida Gulf Coast University

 Some of the Whitaker Center's successful programming includes

-- NSF-WIDER no. 1347640 SPARCT: STEM Professional Academy to Reinvigorate the Culture of Teaching.
+- SPARCT: STEM Professional Academy to Reinvigorate the Culture of Teaching (NSF-WIDER no. 1347640).
 The goals of this grant are to retain and support STEM majors through faculty professional development that increases the use of evidence-based practices in introductory STEM courses, results in long-term learning communities, incorporates quality peer observational strategies, leads to enhanced student learning, and enhances scholarship of teaching and learning (SoTL).
-See our website for more information on the programming at http://www.fgcu.edu/WhitakerCenter/sparct.html
+See our website for more information on the programming and our annual reports at http://www.fgcu.edu/WhitakerCenter/sparct.html.

 Undergraduate Student Development

 - STEM Summer research scholarships.
-In collaboration with the FGCU Foundation, the Whitaker Center awarded 10 undergraduate research students scholarship funds to conduct research during the summer of 2015 with FGCU faculty.
+In collaboration with the FGCU Foundation, the Whitaker Center identifies and awards undergraduate STEM majors funds to continue their research during the summer months with FGCU faculty.
+In 2015 10 awards were distributed.

 Community and K-12 Engagement

-- STEM Institute Summer K-12 teacher workshops in collaboration with the Conservancy of SW Florida.
+- STEM Institute Summer K-12 teacher workshops.
 Two week-long workshops offered during summers since 2013.
-(Currently served 60 teachers from 5 counties served by FGCU.
-Three FGCU faculty supported per summer.)
+This program has served 90 teachers in the local 5-county area surrounding FGCU.
+Three FGCU faculty supported per summer in collaboration with the Conservancy of SW FL.

-- Girls in Engineering, Math, and Science (GEMS) a hands-on Saturday opportunity encouraging middle school girls in STEM.
+- Girls in Engineering, Math, and Science (GEMS).
+A hands-on Saturday opportunity encouraging middle school girls in STEM.
+Last year we served over 320 girls in SW FL.
 See more here:http://www.fgcu.edu/WhitakerCenter/gems.html

 - High School Solar Go-Kart Challenge with Middle and Elementary solar challenges.
 This event is part of the area STEM Tour of Events sponsored by local community partners.
 For more information:http://www.fgcu.edu/WhitakerCenter/gokartrace.html